Nadi-System/nadi-book/src/devref/string_templates.md

 then `{name}` will render to `"smithland"`, while `{_name}` will render to `smithland`).

-Nadi system uses templates in a variety of place, and plugin functions also sometimes take templates for file path, or strings, and such things.
+NADI system uses templates in a variety of place, and plugin functions also sometimes take templates for file path, or strings, and such things.
 Look at the help string of the function to see if it takes `String` or `Template` type.